 She then approaches Joe and Go-Go as Fonti realizes that the elevator operator at his night club was an undercover cop this whole time.
 Jane then demands for a simple reason why she shouldn’t arrest him or turn him over to Adam, to which he reveals that he’s kidnapped the Brides and that the only way that their lives will be spared is if she stops Carrie & Libby.
 From there, they would temporarily team up to take down Adam, especially since he’ll blackmail her into allowing him to escape the law.
 As if that wasn’t bad enough, the beaten-up goon has recovered and manages to hold Jane up at gunpoint, thus forcing her to carry out Fonti’s scheme.
 Later, she arrives at Adam’s apartment.
 As soon as he opens up the door, Joe unleashes his plan as it turns out that he used Jane as his personal suicide bomber.
 Thanks to his otherworldly nature, Adam survives the blast before taking Jane’s mortally-wounded body with the intent of saving her life.

 Over in Upstate New York, Hardkiss is still holding on as she slowly crawls her way to her ultimate goal: getting back at Go-Go for betraying her and the Brides.
 Meanwhile at the Mawner Cawner Store within Times Square, Libby kicks off the big rescue operation, starting with Tweety.
 As they proceed to regroup, Carrie calls up Marilyn and learns that he’ll fax the rest of the Brides’ current locations to their car.
-From there, the ladies proceed to save their teammates before they conclude with the rescue of Victoria, leading to a heartfelt reunion with her and her daughters.
+From there, the ladies proceed to save their teammates before they conclude with the rescue of Victoria, leading to a heartfelt reunion between her and her daughters.
 With the entire gang reunited (apparently Hardkiss managed to heal up and rejoin them at some point in all of this), they prepare to make their final stand against Fonti.
 Over at an abandoned subway station on Bleeker Street, Jane emerges from a healing pod as she’s shocked to find herself alive, as well as her discovery of the highly-advanced technology that saved her.
 Either way, she intends on getting some much-deserved vengeance against Fonti.

 Over at the Slimelight Night Club, Joe and Sean arrive back as Marilyn informs them that Pauly has been interrogating the lone Bride who hasn’t been rescued: Spyder.
 Unfortunately for him, he hasn’t been able to get any vital pieces of information out of her.
 Meanwhile, Fonti has Go-Go running an errand for him.
 As Marilyn discreetly tells Spyder that this whole ordeal will end soon, Joe says that a disc within a small statue will help him avoid any jail time.
 Suddenly, Painkiller Jane arrives as she shoots up the sound system in order to get Fonti’s attention.
 With her sights set on him, she manages to take down Sean & Pauly before she engages the rest of the bodyguards in a fierce shootout.
 Fonti then soon discovers Marilyn helping the tortured Spyder before shooting him in the back for his betrayal.
 He then rushes to get the key disc in order to escape, but he’s suddenly approached by Painkiller Jane.